Yago Yao: Early life

 Yago Yao was born in Abidjan, Ivory Coast to an Ivorian mother and a Spanish father.
 Six hours after his birth he was taxed as Spanish and, three months later, he was taken to live in Asturias where his paternal grandfather was from.

 Club career

-Yago Yao played solely in Spain during his career, representing Sporting de Gijón (two stints), RC Celta de Vigo (two, being severely injured early into his second), Recreativo de Huelva, Real Oviedo, Cádiz CF and Levante UD.
+Yago Yao played solely in Spain during his career, representing Sporting de Gijón (two stints), RC Celta de Vigo (two, being severely injured early into his second), Recreativo de Huelva, Real Oviedo, Cádiz and Levante UD.
 In 2000–01 he appeared in 20 games in La Liga as the Galicians finished sixth, but split the 2002–03 season with two teams that met the same fate, relegation (Recre and Oviedo, one in each of the major levels of Spanish football).

-After unsuccessful trials at both Aris Thessaloniki F.C. and Hamilton Academical, Yago Yao returned to Spain in January 2010, signing with modest Montañeros CF in Galicia.
+After unsuccessful trials at both Aris Thessaloniki and Hamilton Academical, Yago Yao returned to Spain in January 2010, signing with modest Montañeros in Galicia.